-Alpha, the new civil service pension scheme is being introduced on 1 April, 2015 and the Cabinet Office has now asked all departments to publicise details.
+Alpha, the new civil service pension scheme was introduced on 1 April, 2015.

 PCS has consistently campaigned against the government’s attacks on public sector pensions epitomised by our 'Hands off our Pensions' campaign.

 PCS, along with Unite and POA, did not reach agreement with the Cabinet Office on the introduction of this new scheme, primarily because of cost to employees in terms of increased contributions and increases to the scheme pension age.
 These are detrimental changes at a time when members have been suffering pay cuts.
 For most members, the pension age in Alpha is linked to the new state pension age, due to be 67 by 2026 which we continue to oppose.

 As a result of members’ continued support for our pension campaign and taking action, we have managed, in the negotiations on the details of the scheme, to achieve the following concessions:

 - Securing protections for members closer to pensionable age.
 They will stay in their current scheme until they retire.